Breast Implant Illness Symptoms List: 6 Key Signs to Know

 Set Up Your Consultation Appointment Today

 If you suspect you may have breast implant illness, it is important to seek medical attention as soon as possible.
-Breast implant patients often choose to return to the surgeon who initially performed their augmentation, but it’s also possible to seek help with a different plastic surgeon such as Dr. Raja Mohan.
+Breast implant patients often choose to return to the surgeon who initially performed their augmentation, but it’s also possible to seek help from a different plastic surgeon, such as Dr. Raja Mohan.

 Dr. Mohan understands how difficult it can be not to know whether you are experiencing breast implant illness or another condition.
-It is always stressful dealing with medical symptoms and worrying about what could be the source.
+It is always stressful dealing with medical symptoms and worrying about what the source could be.
 Fortunately, Dr. Raj has direct experience working with patients who have developed BII.
 He can help you seek corrective treatment.

 To schedule an appointment to discuss BII with Dr. Mohan, contact our office today.